avkewalr-msft/live-video-analytics/utilities/rtspsim-live555/readme.md

 Follow the instructions in [Push and Pull Docker images  - Azure Container Registry](http://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) to save your image in your private Azure container registry for later use on another machine.

-Note: In the next section, you will be using Azure Portal in order to deploy the container as an IoT Edge module.
-The Azure Portal today requires you to provide a user name as password to enable IoT Edge to connect to your container registry.
+Note: In the next section, you will be using Azure portal in order to deploy the container as an IoT Edge module.
+The Azure portal today requires you to provide a user name as password to enable IoT Edge to connect to your container registry.
 A quick way to accomplish this is by creating an [Admin Account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#admin-account) for your container registry.

 ## Deploy as an Azure IoT Edge module